kean/Nuke/Tests/DefectRepros/DETAILS.md

 - Images the prefetcher loads into a full cache whose entries have all been read are thrown away the same way.

 **Fix**
 I checked this in the scratch copy: it removes every self-eviction, and a trace of the existing CLOCK tests shows they still pass.
-Details are in suggestedFix.
+Details are in the suggested fix below.

 **Suggested fix:**